-degrees F (190 degrees C) and place rack in middle of oven.
-Line a cookie sheet
+degrees F (200 degrees C) and place oven rack in the center of the oven.
+Line a baking sheet

 with parchment paper.

 bowl, whisk together the flour, sugar, baking powder and salt.
 Cut the butter into the flour mixture with a pastry blender or two